Influence Dynamics and Stagewise Data Attribution: Toy Model of Development

 \subsubsection{Influence Function in Toy Model Using Single data point Perturbation}

 Following~\citet{influence-functions, koh_understanding_2020}, we will derive \textit{influence function}, that is, the change in model prediction with a targeted perturbation of training data.
-In the following, we will derive the response of original $\mU, \mV$ and $\mS$ as a function of a single data point perturbation to derive the influence function in singular basis.
+In the following, we will derive the response of original $\mU, \mV$ and $\mS$ as a function of a single data point perturbation to derive the influence function in singular basis based on the derivation and results from~\cite{stewart1990matrix} on the first-order SVD perturbation.
 With those in hand, we can use the closed-form dynamics on Eq.~\ref{eq:dynamics_G} to get time-dependent dynamics.

 First, we consider a perturbation by upweighting a single data point $p$ with factor $\varepsilon$.
 The perturbed cross-covariance becomes

 Let $\bb{C}'$ be the first-order derivative of the data covariance with $\varepsilon\text{-}$upweighting of a single data point $p$,